tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 compute-only:

-> A path of a TE Tunnel is, by default, provisioned so that it can instantiated in the forwarding plane so that it can carry traffic as soon as a valid path is computed.
+> A path of a TE Tunnel is, by default, provisioned so that it can be instantiated in the forwarding plane so that it can carry traffic as soon as a valid path is computed.
 In some cases, a TE path may be configured only for the purpose of computing a path and reporting it without the need to instantiate